philipwalton/html-inspector/README.md

 Here are the validation rules that ship with HTML Inspector.
 (Expect this list to get more comprehensive in the future.)

 - **Validate Elements**: Inspect each element in the DOM and reports any elements that are invalid or obsolete.
 This will catch simple things like misspelled tags (`<il>` instead of `<li>`), and it will inform you of deprecated tags (like `<center>`, `<font>`, and more recently `<hgroup>`).
 Any element you don't want to be warned about can be whitelisted.

+- **Validate Element Location**: Make sure that elements don't appear as children of parents they're not allowed to descend from.
+The most common occurrence is block/sectioning elements descending from inline/phrasing elements.

 - **Validate Attributes**: Like validating elements, this rule will let you know if you're using attributes that don't belong on a particular element or perhaps don't belong on any element.
 If your project uses custom attributes (like `ng-*` in AngularJS) they can be whitelisted.